This-is-Aravind/btp-integration-suite/docs/ISuite/50-Development/understanding-the-basic-concepts-74c068d.md

 *Business Transaction Step*

 A business transaction step is a single step within a one-way or two-way business transaction.
 It defines how the business information should be exchanged between the initiating and reacting trading partner or vice versa \(just two-way business transaction\).
-It includes all necessary and involved components for exchanging a specific business infromation or item between the two involved trading partners for fullfilling a specific state of the business transaction.
+It includes all necessary and involved components for exchanging a specific business information or item between the two involved trading partners for fullfilling a specific state of the business transaction.
 A business transaction step could be from company's point of view in outbound or inbound direction.
 These components are:

 -   Source \(sender\) system including the message implementation guidelines for the submitting payloads of business messages